gyc123456-1/pynotepad/README.md

 # pynotepad
-# the page is not finish
+# This page is not complete